Demetrius Jackson: Personal life

 Jackson, a South Bend native, is the son of Juanita Jones.
 Jackson lived in two different foster homes after the age of twelve, before finally settling with the Whitfields, the family of then basketball teammate Michael Whitfield.
 As a student in the University of Notre Dame, he enrolled in the College of Arts and Letters.
-Under Amour Basketball signed his as a brand representative along with AdvoCare.
+Under Amour Basketball signed him as a brand representative along with AdvoCare.